Plumbers vs. Heating Engineers: What's the Difference?

 • Installing and repairing toilets, sinks, faucets, showers, bathtubs, dishwashers, washing machines, and other water-using appliances

-• Water pipes and drainage systems
+• Working on water pipes and drainage systems

 • Fixing leaks and blockages in pipes, drains, toilets, and faucets

-• Maintaining hot water systems - Including boilers, water heaters, and unvented cylinders.
+• Maintaining hot water systems, including boilers, water heaters, and unvented cylinders.

 • Installing and repairing water softeners and filtration systems

-Heating Engineer:
+Heating Engineer

 • Installing and repairing boilers, radiators, thermostats, and other heating system components